arzucaner/travel-brew/README.md

 <!-- LICENSE -->
 ## 📜 License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `license` for more information.

 <br/>